aravindh-nagarajan/angular-routing-demo/README.md

 ## Initial steps:
-    In order to use the Router, you must first register the RouterModule from the @angular/router package.
+    In order to use the Router,
+    you must first register the RouterModule from the @angular/router package.
-    Define an array of routes, appRoutes, and pass them to the RouterModule.forRoot() method.
+    Define an array of appRoutes, and pass them to the RouterModule.forRoot() method.

 ### Route
-    `const routes: Routes=[];`

-    Inside the routes array, there are two main properties:
+    there are two main properties:

     a) path
     b) component